 Put on your sunglasses.
 Protecting your eyes from UV light can protect your vision and reduce your risk of developing cataracts.

-20/40 Vision
+FAQs About 20/40 Vision

-According to the Centre for Vision in the Developing World, a 20/40 score can make some things difficult, such as reading menus on a blackboard, deciphering flight details at the airport, or watching movies with subtitles.
+No. Some people with 20/40 vision don’t wear glasses all the time.
+But according to the Centre for Vision in the Developing World, a 20/40 score can make some things difficult, such as reading menus on a blackboard, deciphering flight details at the airport, or watching movies with subtitles.
 It may be challenging to read the fine print of a recipe or instruction manual.

 Visual Acuity.
 American Optometric Association.

 Eye Diseases.
 Tobacco in Australia.
+(May 2020).
 Cancer Council Victoria.